-Mirabilis can be used to help satisfy Option 4 by producing an estimated reactivity purge factor for removal of the impurity by a synthetic process.
+Mirabilis can be used to help satisfy Option 4 by producing estimated reactivity, solubility and volatility purge factors for removal of the impurity by a synthetic process.
 As such, Mirabilis can reduce the need to set up costly and time-consuming analytical methods for the measurement of impurities that are unlikely to be present in the final drug product.

 To see a list of our current member organisations, click here.